dsa-ou/algoesup/docs/writing.md

 </details>

 An essay can have more than one author, although more than two is harder to manage.
-DeepNote makes it easy to work collaboratively on a single notebook, at the same time or asynchronously, and leave comments to co-authors.
+Deepnote makes it easy to work collaboratively on a single notebook, at the same time or asynchronously, and leave comments to co-authors.
 You may wish to first pitch your essay idea to your peers, to recruit co-authors.